Each Breath Be Blessed, Every Hour Be Stilled

 Harry concentrated on his letter.
-It took a few moments to get the hang of using a pen again.
+It took a few moments to get the knack of using a pen again.
 There was no question that it offered greater ease of use.
-A perfect world would really be a blend of magic and science.
-If only the two weren't so mutually exclusive.
+A perfect world would really be a blend of magic and science; if only the two weren't so mutually exclusive.

-Although, it struck him that Scott's phone had always worked in places where it shouldn't.
-Harry had always assumed this made possible by the advanced nature of Kharadjai tech, but perhaps not.
-Maybe it could be duplicated and adapted.
+Although, it struck him that Scott's mobile had always worked in places where it shouldn't.
+Harry had always assumed that was made possible by the advanced nature of Kharadjai tech, but perhaps not.
+Perhaps it could be copied and adapted.

-"Scott, how is it your phone works at Hogwarts?" he asked.
+"Scott, how is it your mobile works at Hogwarts?" he asked.